KarenkMuniz/KarenkMuniz/README.md

 - 💞️ I’m looking to collaborate on new projects
 - 📫 My contact info: +55 (34) 99256-7710 / munizkaren.k@gmail.com

-I am excited about learning new things and reaching bolder opportunities!
+I am excited for learning new things and reaching bolder opportunities!